klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 **§3.
 Quorum and voting in the court.**

 The participation of all three Justices of a division shall be necessary at the deliberation and the unanimous vote of the three Justices shall be required for the pronouncement of a judgment or final resolution.
 If the three justices do not reach a unanimous vote, the clerk shall enter the votes of the dissenting Justices in the record.
 Thereafter, the Chairman of the division shall refer the case, together with the minutes of the deliberation, to the Presiding Justice who shall designate two Justices chosen by raffle from among all the other members of the court to sit temporarily with them, forming a special division of five Justices.
-The participation of all the five members of the special division shall be necessary for the deliberation required in §2 of this Rule and the concurrence of a majority of such division shall be required for the pronouncement of a judgment or final resolution.
+The participation of all the five members of the special division shall be necessary for the deliberation required in Section 2 of this Rule and the concurrence of a majority of such division shall be required for the pronouncement of a judgment or final resolution.

 **§4.
 Disposition of a case.**